 Funded by: Horizon Europe Guarantee

-The project focuses on reigniting multilateralism via technology, which is relevant to the question's focus on changes in the balance of power in multilateral institutions, but it does not specifically address the implications for the UK’s existing national security strategy.
+The REMIT project specifically focuses on reigniting multilateralism via technology, which directly addresses the question about sustained change in multilateral institutions and its implications for national security strategy.